Little Aya Sofya

 Küçük Ayasofya Caddesi · interesting places nearby

 Justinian and his wife Theodora built this little church sometime between 527 and 536, just before Justinian built Aya Sofya.
 You can still see their monogram worked into some of the frilly white capitals.
-Recently restored, the building is one of the most beautiful Byzantine structures in the city despite being thoroughly 'mosque-ified' during a recent restoration.
+The building is one of the most beautiful Byzantine structures in the city despite being thoroughly 'mosque-ified' during a recent restoration.

 The medrese cells, arranged around the mosque's forecourt, are now used by second-hand booksellers and bookbinders.
 In the leafy forecourt there is a tranquil çay bahçesi where you can relax over a glass of tea.